ankushs92/Browscap4j/README.md

 boolean isBot = browserCapabilities.isBot(); //Bot or crawler
 ```

-**Important**
-Browscap4j does not cache the results that it returns.The developer using Browscap4j is adviced to use their own Caching solution.

 **Performance**

-Performance testing was done on Macbook Pro,8 GM Ram , i5 2nd gen with SSD.
-The performance is decent.
+Performance testing was done on Macbook Pro, 8 GM Ram , i5 2nd gen. The performance is decent.
 I'm currently on a much faster solution.
 The best case for resolving a user agent is about 20 ms ,the worst being 130-140 ms.
 However, most Strings are resolved around the 70-100ms mark.

-**Testing**
-This part is a bit tricky.
-With the guys at Browscap updating the csv file every now and then ,it is impossible for the tests written for a particular version of the file to be valid for the next version.
-The tests have been updated for the latest Browscap csv file as on 26th Sep,2016.

-Run the code and match the results by going [here](http://browscap.org/ua-lookup) .

-#Supported By
+**Supported By**

 ![yourkit!](https://www.yourkit.com/images/yklogo.png "yourkit")